-- a) comply with Article 6.1.a), and - b) have been living in the territory of the federation concerned for more than 36 consecutive months, and - c) Have not played in any national team of another country in the three years preceding their first appearance in the national team in an official match.
+- a. comply with Article 6.1.a, and - b. have been living in the territory of the federation concerned for more than 36 consecutive months, and - c.
+Have not played in any national team of another country in the three years preceding their first appearance in the national team in an official match.
 Official matches are considered to be: the qualifying matches for a continental championship, matches in a continental championship, qualifying matches for IHF World Championships and Olympic Games, matches in IHF World Championships and Olympic Games and other competitions recognised by the International Handball Federation as listed in Appendix 1.

-6.3.2 Limitation per national team
+6.3.2.
+Limitation per National Team

-- 1. With the exception of Article 6.3.2.2, a national team playing in an official match of the International Handball Federation may have only two players on its team who changed their sporting nationality based on Article 6.3.1. - 2.
+With the exception of Article 6.3.2.3, a national team playing in an official match of the International Handball Federation may have only two players on its team who changed their sporting nationality based on Article 6.3.1.

+- 2. Players who acquired citizenship (passport) of a country before having reached the age of 18 shall not be considered as players who changed their sporting nationality based on Article 6.3.1. - 3.
 The limitation provided for in Article 6.3.2.1 shall not be applicable to those National Federations being part of the IHF New Markets' Project (listed in Appendix 2).
-This list will be reviewed annually by the IHF Council based on the development of the National Federations concerned. - In case any of the National Federations concerned reaches the position of a performance place at the IHF World Championship, the continent of the National Federation in question will not benefit from this performance place.
+This list will be reviewed annually by the IHF Council based on the development of the National Federations concerned.
+In case any of the National Federations concerned reaches the position of a performance place at the IHF World Championship, the continent of the National Federation in question will not benefit from this performance place.
 The performance place concerned will be allocated to the continent of the next ranked National Federation.

-6.3.3 Special case
+6.3.3.
+Special Case

 Players who have played with a senior national team (see Article 6.1.b) may not play for a national team of another country if they do not comply with Article 6.3.1.
-However, under exceptional circumstances, the IHF Executive Committee may authorise, case by case, such players to play for the national team of an "Emerging National Federation" (listed in Appendix 3) if they have not played in the last three years with their former national team and if this is in the interest of the development of handball in this country.
+However, under exceptional circumstances, the IHF Executive Committee may authorise, case by case, such players to play for the national team of an "Emerging National Federation" (listed in Appendix 3) or a National Federation being part of the IHF New Markets' Project (listed in Appendix 2) if they have not played in the last three years with their former national team and if this is in the interest of the development of handball in this country.
 Such players shall come from a "Top National Federation" national team and their former National Federation shall be consulted during the process, before the decision of the Executive Committee.

-6.3.4 Specifications
+6.3.4.
+Specifications